OPS-E2E-PPE/azure-docs-sdk-dotnet/api/overview/azure/automation.md

 ## Overview

-Microsoft Azure Automation provides a way for users to automate the tasks that are commonly performed in a cloud and enterprise environment.
+Microsoft Azure Automation provides a way for users to automate the tasks that are commonly performed in a cloud and enterprise environment. prtest

 Learn more by reading the [Azure Automation Overview](/azure/automation/automation-intro).